iSeND-Clemson/UDDPM/README.md

 ## Quick Tutorial
 Run `Flame_diffuser_perlin_mask.py` as a demo to show the proposed 'perlin_mask' method from the paper.

-Go to [exp](exp) to check the mask-related functions such as 'mask generation' Run `dataset_eval.py` to produce the results of FID, CLIP Score, and CLIP Confidence.
+Go to [exp](exp) to check the mask-related functions such as `mask_generator.py` <br>
+Run `dataset_eval.py` to produce the results of FID, CLIP Score, and CLIP Confidence.
 It will generate annotation for the test folder as well.

+We will update more details later according to the request.
+Please contact us anytime if you have questions.

 ## Sample Dataset